Ryuker/vue-crash-course/_notes/04_project.md

 ## Truncated Job Description
 - we're using this to show a truncated description
   - We import ref and computed from vue
+  - we store defineProps into a props variable so we can access props in the object
   - We declare a boolean ref value to toggle the description display later
   - We declare a `toggleFullDescription` function that toggles the boolean
   - We declare a computed property with a callback function